Top 10 Butterfly Host Plants to Attract Pollinators

 Anethum graveolens, annual

-Generally grown for its culinary uses, dill is also an unconventionally attractive garden plant with its feathery, aromatic green leaves and yellow buds.
+Generally grown for its culinary uses, dill is also an unconventionally attractive butterfly host plant with its feathery, aromatic green leaves and yellow buds.
 For an herb plant, dill gets quite large, reaching up to 4 feet tall.

 Prunus virginiana, Zones 2 to 6